syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 oleObject.Top = 10;
 oleObject.Width = 400;
 oleObject.Height = 300;

 //Create new memory stream to save Presentation.
 MemoryStream stream = new MemoryStream();

+//Save Presentation in stream format. pptxDoc.Save(stream);

+//Close the presentation
+pptxDoc.Close();
+stream.Position = 0;

+//The operation in Save under Xamarin varies between Windows Phone, Android and iOS platforms.
+Please refer presentation/xamarin section for respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+    Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("OleObjectSample.pptx", "application/vnd.openxmlformats-officedocument.presentationml.presentation", stream);
+else
+    Xamarin.Forms.DependencyService.Get<ISave>().Save("OleObjectSample.pptx", "application/vnd.openxmlformats-officedocument.presentationml.presentation", stream);

+{% endhighlight %}

+{% endtabs %}

+### Inserting OLE Object to a Slide with Display As Icon property

+The following code example demonstrates how to add an Microsoft Word document into a slide with display as icon property.

+{% tabs %}

+{% highlight c# %}

+//Create new instance of PowerPoint presentation.
+[Equivalent to launching MS PowerPoint with no slides].
+IPresentation pptxDoc = Presentation.Create();

+//Add slide with blank layout to presentation
+ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);

+//Get the excel file as stream
+Stream wordStream = File.Open("OleTemplate.docx", FileMode.Open);

+//Image to be displayed, This can be any image
+Stream imageStream = File.Open("OlePicture.png", FileMode.Open);

+//Add an OLE object to the slide
+IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordStream);

+//Set size and position of the OLE objectwordStream oleObject.Left = 10;
+oleObject.Top = 10;
+oleObject.Width = 400;
+oleObject.Height = 300;

+//Set DisplayAsIcon as true, to open the embedded document in separate (default) application. oleObject.DisplayAsIcon = true;

+//Save the presentation
+pptxDoc.Save("OleObjectSample.pptx");

+//Close the presentation
+pptxDoc.Close();

+{% endhighlight %}

+{% highlight vb.net %}

+'Create new instance of PowerPoint presentation.
+[Equivalent to launching MS PowerPoint with no slides].
+Dim pptxDoc As IPresentation = Presentation.Create()

+'Add slide with blank layout to presentation
+Dim slide As ISlide = pptxDoc.Slides.Add(SlideLayoutType.Blank)

+'Get the excel file as stream
+Dim wordStream As Stream = File.Open("OleTemplate.docx", FileMode.Open)

+'Image to be displayed, This can be any image
+Dim imageStream As Stream = File.Open("OlePicture.png", FileMode.Open)

+'Add an OLE object to the slide
+Dim oleObject As IOleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordStream)

+'Set size and position of the OLE object oleObject.Left = 10 oleObject.Top = 10
+oleObject.Width = 400
+oleObject.Height = 300

+'Set DisplayAsIcon as true, to open the embedded document in separate (default) application. oleObject.DisplayAsIcon = True

+'Save the presentation
+pptxDoc.Save("OleObjectSample.pptx")

+'Close the presentation
+pptxDoc.Close()

+{% endhighlight %}

+{% highlight UWP %}

+//Create new instance of PowerPoint presentation.
+[Equivalent to launching MS PowerPoint with no slides].
+IPresentation pptxDoc = Presentation.Create();

+//Add slide with blank layout to presentation
+ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);

+//Get the excel file as stream
+Assembly assembly = typeof(App).GetTypeInfo().Assembly;
+Stream wordStream = assembly.GetManifestResourceStream("UWP.Data.OleTemplate.docx");

+//Image to be displayed, This can be any image
+Stream imageStream = assembly.GetManifestResourceStream("UWP.Data.OlePicture.png");

+//Add an OLE object to the slide
+IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordStream);

+//Set size and position of the OLE object oleObject.Left = 10;
+oleObject.Top = 10;
+oleObject.Width = 400;
+oleObject.Height = 300;

+//Set DisplayAsIcon as true, to open the embedded document in separate (default) application. oleObject.DisplayAsIcon = true;

+//Initializes FileSavePicker
+FileSavePicker savePicker = new FileSavePicker();
+savePicker.SuggestedStartLocation = PickerLocationId.Desktop;
+savePicker.SuggestedFileName = "OleObjectSample";
+savePicker.FileTypeChoices.Add("PowerPoint Files", new List<string>() { ".pptx" });

+//Creates a storage file from FileSavePicker StorageFile storageFile = await savePicker.PickSaveFileAsync();

+//Saves changes to the specified storage file await pptxDoc.SaveAsync(storageFile);

+{% endhighlight %}

+{% highlight ASP.NET CORE %}

+//Create new instance of PowerPoint presentation.
+IPresentation pptxDoc = Presentation.Create();

+//Add slide with blank layout to presentation
+ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);

+//Get the excel file as stream
+FileStream wordStream = new FileStream("OleTemplate.docx", FileMode.Open);

+//Image to be displayed, This can be any image FileStream imageStream = new FileStream("OlePicture.png", FileMode.Open);

+//Add an OLE object to the slide
+IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordStream);

+//Set size and position of the OLE object oleObject.Left = 10;
+oleObject.Top = 10;
+oleObject.Width = 400;
+oleObject.Height = 300;

+//Set DisplayAsIcon as true, to open the embedded document in separate (default) application. oleObject.DisplayAsIcon = true;

+//Save the PowerPoint Presentation as stream FileStream outputStream = new FileStream("OleObjectSample.pptx", FileMode.Create);
+pptxDoc.Save(outputStream);

+//Close the presentation
+pptxDoc.Close();

+{% endhighlight %}

+{% highlight XAMARIN %}

+//Create new instance of PowerPoint presentation.
+IPresentation pptxDoc = Presentation.Create();

+//Add slide with blank layout to presentation
+ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);

+//"App" is the class of Portable project.
+Assembly assembly = typeof(App).GetTypeInfo().Assembly;

+//Get the excel file as stream
+Stream wordStream = assembly.GetManifestResourceStream("OleTemplate.docx");

+//Image to be displayed, This can be any image
+Stream imageStream = assembly.GetManifestResourceStream("OlePicture.png");

+//Add an OLE object to the slide
+IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordStream);

+//Set size and position of the OLE object oleObject.Left = 10;
+oleObject.Top = 10;
+oleObject.Width = 400;
+oleObject.Height = 300;

+//Set DisplayAsIcon as true, to open the embedded document in separate (default) application. oleObject.DisplayAsIcon = true;

+//Create new memory stream to save Presentation.
+MemoryStream stream = new MemoryStream();